-This article was published in partnership with Impact Justice, as part of a series of personal essays and profiles highlighting formerly incarcerated men and women who are leaders in their communities and fields, and graduates of California Justice Leaders (CJL).
-Created and operated by Impact Justice, CJL is the first AmeriCorps program specifically for formerly incarcerated people.
+This article was published in partnership with Impact Justice, as part of a series of personal essays and profiles highlighting formerly incarcerated men and women who are graduates of California Justice Leaders and have gone on to become leaders in their communities and fields.
+Created and operated by Impact Justice, California Justice Leaders is the first AmeriCorps program specifically for formerly incarcerated people.

 If I tell people I’m a student at University of California, Berkeley, recipient of merit scholarships and awards, and an advocate for incarcerated and formerly incarcerated youth who is headed to graduate school at Harvard University, they’re likely to make certain assumptions about my life up to this point.

 If I tell them I was working as a stripper in San Francisco before I was 18 years old, inducted into a fraud ring, spent more nights in jail than I can count, and managed a bottomless well of emotional pain by cutting myself, they’re almost certain to make assumptions about how the rest of my life will play out.

 The thing is, both stories of my life are true.

 My name is Shani Shay.
 I am a 33-year-old Black woman whose very existence challenges assumptions about who can go to Harvard and what someone with early life trauma and incarceration can accomplish.

 Today I comfortably identify as a leader, but that wasn’t always the case.

 I am originally from Hawaii, where I had a mostly sweet childhood playing in waterfalls and building sandcastles.
 We moved to Berkeley, Calif., when I was 15 years old and, like many young girls, came under the influence of older, abusive men.
 For roughly 12 years — years that I should have been safe, happy and excelling in high school and college — I experienced extreme domestic violence and was entrenched in a negative lifestyle.
 The only ray of light was a daughter I loved.